james-jw/xq-promise/README.md

 In regards to database access, or any resources for that matter.
 Notice how I ensure to only open one database per fork.
 Although this is not a strict limitation its a recommendation.

-As an alternative, queue up the large resource prior to the ``forki-join`` and use it in the callbacks:
+As an alternative, queue up the large resource prior to the ``fork-join`` and use it in the callbacks:
 ```xquery
 let $largeResource := doc('...')
 let $compute :=  function ($res) {